pauldambra/pauldambra.github.io/_posts/2017-03-19-testing-static-html.md

 <!--more-->

+# Test the generated HTML

-I chose a wonderful tool called [htmlproofer](https://github.com/gjtorikian/html-proofer) which since it has a CLI can be invoked as part of the build.
+I chose a wonderful tool called [htmlproofer](https://github.com/gjtorikian/html-proofer) which, since it has a CLI, can be invoked as part of the build.

 ```
 #! /bin/bash